Owen Gingerich: Career and contributions

-Gingerich is a recognized authority on both Johannes Kepler and Nicolaus Copernicus, especially in regard to his De revolutionibus orbium coelestium.
-He is also an expert on Galileo's astronomical observations, and took a leading role in establishing that the watercolor lunar images in a celebrated copy of Galileo's Sidereus nuncius were modern forgeries and not made by Galileo.
+Gingerich was a recognized authority on both Johannes Kepler and Nicolaus Copernicus, especially in regard to Copernicus's De revolutionibus orbium coelestium.
+He was also an expert on Galileo's astronomical observations, and took a leading role in establishing that the watercolor lunar images in a celebrated copy of Galileo's Sidereus Nuncius were modern forgeries and not made by Galileo.

 In 1959, in chapter II of The Sleepwalkers, titled "The System of Copernicus", Arthur Koestler wrote that: "The book that nobody read – the Revolutions of the Heavenly Spheres – was and is an all-time worst-seller."
 After reading in the Royal Observatory in Edinburgh a thoroughly annotated copy previously owned by Erasmus Reinhold, a prominent sixteenth-century German astronomer who worked in University of Wittenberg shortly after Copernicus' death, Gingerich was inspired to check Koestler's claim and to research who had owned and studied the book's first two editions, published in 1543 and 1566 in Nuremberg and Basel respectively.
 He discovered, from marginal annotations, that the book was widely read after all.
 Gingerich also documented where and how the book was censored.

-Due largely to Gingerich’s work, De revolutionibus has been researched and catalogued better than any other first-edition historical text except for the original Gutenberg Bible.
-His three-decade-long personal survey of Copernicus’ great book De revolutionibus was recounted in The Book Nobody Read, published in 2004 by Walker & Co.
-These Copernican researches earned him the Polish government’s Order of Merit in 1981.
-His most recent books, God's Universe (Harvard, 2006) and God's Planet (Harvard, 2014), deal with the intersection of science and religion.
+Due largely to Gingerich's work, De revolutionibus has been researched and catalogued better than any other first-edition historical text except for the original Gutenberg Bible.
+His book An Annotated Census of Copernicus' De Revolutionibus (Nuremberg, 1543 and Basel, 1566) was published in 2002.
+His three-decade-long personal survey of Copernicus' book De revolutionibus was recounted in The Book Nobody Read, published in 2004 by Walker & Co.
+These Copernican researches earned him the Polish government's Order of Merit in 1981.
+His latter books, God's Universe (Harvard, 2006) and God's Planet (Harvard, 2014), dealt with the intersection of science and religion.